spotinst/help/src/docs/connect-your-cloud-provider/additional-account.md

 ### From the User Menu

-You can create a new account is from the account menu.
+You can create a new account from the account menu.

 <img src="/connect-your-cloud-provider/_media/connect-additional-account-008.png" />